SwissDataScienceCenter/renku/docs/topic-guides/provenance.rst

 .. code-block:: console

-    $ renku run python run_analysis.py -i inputs -o outputs
+    $ renku run --name run-analysis -- python run_analysis.py -i inputs -o outputs

 Wrapping the execution of ``python run_analysis.py`` with ``renku run`` had the following consequences:

 1. The command was executed.
-2. If it completed successfully, a `Common Workflow Language (CWL) <https://www.commonwl.org/>`_ tool specification was created, linking this command-line invocation to the inputs and outputs.
+2. If it completed successfully, a ``Plan`` entry was created with its ``name`` set to the name specified with ``--name``.
+This is a workflow specification allowing the command to be re-executed with potentially modified inputs/outputs in the Renku workflow system.
+Think of ``Plans`` as recipes for executing workflows.
+3. A ``Run`` entry was created, which is a record of this execution. ``Runs`` allow keeping track of what was done in a project and how files were created, ensuring reproducibility of data.
-3. Everything was committed to the git repository.
+4. Everything was committed to the git repository.

-CWL is an emerging standard for describing scientific workflows.
-By using this standard, we hope to ensure the longevity of results as well as the interoperability of provenance information recorded in Renku with other tools and platforms.
+Renku uses its own Knowledge Graph based approach to store metadata about workflow executions and recipes (``Runs`` and ``Plans``, respectively).
+It has a plugin system that allows exporting these workflows to various workflow languages such as CWL as well as executing them with different workflow execution backends.

 Applying the Provenance